robert-ds/web-responsive/README.md

 # web-responsive
-This project is a example of testing of javascript
+This project is a web responsiveThis project is a web responsive